$50.81 Million in Sales Expected for Apollo Investment Co. (NASDAQ:AINV) This Quarter

-Equities research analysts predict that Apollo Investment Co.
-(NASDAQ:AINV) will post $50.81 million in sales for the current quarter, according to Zacks.
-Three analysts have provided estimates for Apollo Investment’s earnings, with the lowest sales estimate coming in at $50.17 million and the highest estimate coming in at $51.47 million.
-Apollo Investment reported sales of $56.67 million in the same quarter last year, which indicates a negative year over year growth rate of 10.3%.
-The company is scheduled to issue its next quarterly earnings results on Thursday, August 5th.
+Analysts predict that Apollo Investment Co.
+(NASDAQ:AINV) will announce sales of $50.81 million for the current quarter, Zacks reports.
+Three analysts have issued estimates for Apollo Investment’s earnings.
+The lowest sales estimate is $50.17 million and the highest is $51.47 million.
+Apollo Investment posted sales of $56.67 million during the same quarter last year, which would indicate a negative year-over-year growth rate of 10.3%.
+The company is scheduled to announce its next earnings report on Thursday, August 5th.

-On average, analysts expect that Apollo Investment will report full-year sales of $209.06 million for the current year, with estimates ranging from $207.99 million to $210.21 million.
+According to Zacks, analysts expect that Apollo Investment will report full-year sales of $209.06 million for the current fiscal year, with estimates ranging from $207.99 million to $210.21 million.
 For the next financial year, analysts forecast that the business will report sales of $218.18 million, with estimates ranging from $215.96 million to $220.52 million.
-Zacks’ sales averages are an average based on a survey of research analysts that that provide coverage for Apollo Investment.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Apollo Investment.

-Apollo Investment (NASDAQ:AINV) last announced its quarterly earnings data on Wednesday, May 19th.
-The asset manager reported $0.39 earnings per share for the quarter, missing the consensus estimate of $0.41 by ($0.02).
-Apollo Investment had a return on equity of 10.84% and a net margin of 51.61%.
-The firm had revenue of $50.83 million during the quarter, compared to analysts’ expectations of $53.05 million.
-During the same period last year, the business posted $0.59 EPS.
+Apollo Investment (NASDAQ:AINV) last released its quarterly earnings data on Wednesday, May 19th.
+The asset manager reported $0.39 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.41 by ($0.02).
+Apollo Investment had a net margin of 51.61% and a return on equity of 10.84%.
+The company had revenue of $50.83 million during the quarter, compared to analyst estimates of $53.05 million.
+During the same quarter in the prior year, the firm earned $0.59 earnings per share.

-A number of hedge funds have recently bought and sold shares of AINV.
-Arkadios Wealth Advisors purchased a new position in shares of Apollo Investment during the fourth quarter worth about $475,000.
-SG Americas Securities LLC grew its holdings in shares of Apollo Investment by 4.9% during the fourth quarter.
-SG Americas Securities LLC now owns 20,681 shares of the asset manager’s stock worth $220,000 after purchasing an additional 966 shares in the last quarter.
-Global Wealth Management Investment Advisory Inc. grew its holdings in shares of Apollo Investment by 9.8% during the fourth quarter.
-Global Wealth Management Investment Advisory Inc. now owns 10,036 shares of the asset manager’s stock worth $107,000 after purchasing an additional 898 shares in the last quarter.
-International Assets Investment Management LLC grew its holdings in shares of Apollo Investment by 101.5% during the first quarter.
-International Assets Investment Management LLC now owns 118,281 shares of the asset manager’s stock worth $1,441,000 after purchasing an additional 59,583 shares in the last quarter.
-Finally, IHT Wealth Management LLC grew its holdings in shares of Apollo Investment by 476.3% during the fourth quarter.
-IHT Wealth Management LLC now owns 63,749 shares of the asset manager’s stock worth $677,000 after purchasing an additional 52,687 shares in the last quarter.
-33.58% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Paloma Partners Management Co bought a new stake in Apollo Investment during the first quarter worth about $171,000.
+Caxton Associates LP bought a new stake in Apollo Investment during the first quarter worth about $192,000.
+Pinz Capital Management LP bought a new stake in Apollo Investment during the first quarter worth about $126,000.
+Goldman Sachs Group Inc. lifted its position in Apollo Investment by 10.7% during the first quarter.
+Goldman Sachs Group Inc. now owns 59,468 shares of the asset manager’s stock worth $816,000 after purchasing an additional 5,743 shares during the period.
+Finally, Trexquant Investment LP bought a new stake in Apollo Investment during the first quarter worth about $207,000.
+Institutional investors and hedge funds own 33.58% of the company’s stock.

-The business also recently announced a None dividend, which will be paid on Wednesday, July 7th.
-Shareholders of record on Thursday, June 17th will be issued a dividend of $0.36 per share.
-This represents a yield of 8.8%.
-The ex-dividend date is Wednesday, June 16th.
-Apollo Investment’s payout ratio is presently 73.37%.
+The firm also recently declared a None dividend, which will be paid on Wednesday, July 7th.
+Investors of record on Thursday, June 17th will be paid a $0.36 dividend.
+The ex-dividend date of this dividend is Wednesday, June 16th.
+This represents a dividend yield of 8.8%.
+Apollo Investment’s dividend payout ratio (DPR) is presently 73.37%.

 Apollo Investment Corporation is business development company specializing in middle market companies.
 It provides direct equity capital, mezzanine and senior secured loans, unsecured debt, and subordinated debt and loans.
 It also seeks to invest in PIPES transactions.
 The fund may also invest in securities of public companies that are thinly traded and may acquire investments in the secondary market and structured products.